 The effectiveness of hedging is highly dependent on the relationship between futures and spot market prices.
 This relationship can be explained by parallelism and convergence.

-Parallelism represents the close relationship between futures and spot market prices the fact that both are influenced by similar factors.
+Parallelism represents the close relationship between futures and spot market prices and the fact that both are influenced by similar factors.
 Parallelism explains the fact that futures and spot market prices track each other (they are highly correlated).
-The fact that futures contract price tends to get very close (converge) to the cash market price is called convergence.
+The fact that futures contract price tends to get very close to the cash market price is called convergence.